-Red State Reckoning: Coming Under Fire in Martinsville, IN
+Red State Reckoning: Playing Paintball in Martinsville, IN

 When the squadron leader gave the signal, we hurried forward, crouching and firing, trying to get to an overturned cable spool where we could find cover.
 Or I should say they were firing, the other guys on my team.
 They were plugging away, spraying the field with ordinance, taking no chances.
 But I was trying to creep along as stealthily as possible, moving up on the enemy’s right flank, using the trees and dead fall as cover, firing not a single shot.

 Before long, I was far out on the left, in a position to catch the enemy in a crossfire, just as Gray had counseled.
 Over there, somewhere on the other side of the heavily wooded battleground, Gray had presumably done the same thing.
 From our flanking positions we could cut them to pieces as they advanced, riddling them with paintballs.

 But I still couldn’t see the enemy.
 So I kept moving up, crouching and scrambling, and before long I had nearly made it to the fortress, a paint-splattered two story structure with empty window frames and a crude parapet, behind which defenders could shield themselves and fire down.
 It had not yet been claimed by either side.

 I hunkered down and scanned the woods in front of of me.
 Then I saw it, a flash of red.
 It was the blonde teenager in the red motocross jacket.
 He was on the other side.
 He was the enemy.
 He was getting into position and he hadn’t seen me.
 I raised my weapon and drew a bead on him.
 Then I pulled the trigger.